-- (a) Subject to paragraph (c) and without limiting section 17F of the Commercial Arbitration (National Uniform Legislation) Act 2011 (NT), within 10 Business Days of the giving of a Dispute Notice, a party (the requesting party) may request in writing that the other party (the disclosing party) to provide information to the requesting party: - (i) that is in the disclosing party's possession; and - (ii) that is reasonably necessary for the resolution of the Dispute. - (b) The disclosing party shall provide the information requested by the requesting party within five Business Days. - (c) The disclosing party's obligation under paragraph (a) is subject to: - (i) the disclosing party not disclosing any information which would breach a confidentiality obligation binding upon it; - (ii) the disclosing party not disclosing any information which it considers (acting reasonably) is commercially sensitive in relation to its own operations; and - (iii) the disclosing party being able to refuse the request if it is unduly and manifestly onerous to the disclosing party or the information is not ordinarily and freely available to the disclosing party. - (d) The requesting party must keep any Confidential Information obtained pursuant to this clause 7.8 confidential in accordance with clause 8. - (e) Upon the resolution of the Dispute, the disclosing party may request that the requesting party return or destroy any documents provided to the disclosing party pursuant to this clause 7.8 together with any documents created by the requesting party which contain or summarise Confidential Information obtained pursuant to this clause 7.8.
+- (a) Subject to paragraph (c), within 10 Business Days of the giving of a Dispute Notice, a party (the requesting party) may request in writing that the other party (the disclosing party) to provide information to the requesting party: - (i) that is in the disclosing party's possession; - (ii) that is relevant to the access sought in the Access Application; - (iii) that is not otherwise publicly or freely available to the requesting party; and - (iv) that is reasonably necessary for the resolution of the Dispute. - (b) The disclosing party shall provide the information requested by the requesting party within five Business Days. - (c) The disclosing party's obligation under paragraph (a) is subject to: - (i) the disclosing party not disclosing any information which would breach a confidentiality obligation binding upon it; - (ii) the disclosing party not disclosing any information which it considers (acting reasonably) is commercially sensitive in relation to its own operations; and - (iii) the disclosing party being able to refuse the request if it is unduly and manifestly onerous to the disclosing party or the information is not ordinarily and freely available to the disclosing party. - (d) The requesting party must keep any Confidential Information obtained pursuant to this clause 7.8 confidential in accordance with clause 8. - (e) Upon the resolution of the Dispute, the disclosing party may request that the requesting party return or destroy any documents provided to the disclosing party pursuant to this clause 7.8 together with any documents created by the requesting party which contain or summarise Confidential Information obtained pursuant to this clause 7.8.